 Transcranial Doppler ultrasonographic examination

-Within 7 days of admission, TCD ultrasonography was performed by an experienced medical technician with a 2-MHz probe and Companion III (Nicolet EME, city, UK).
+Within 7 days of admission, TCD ultrasonography was performed by an experienced medical technician with a 2-MHz probe and Companion III (Nicolet EME, Bristol, UK).
 The sonographic parameters including peak systolic flow velocities (PSVs), peak diastolic velocities (PDVs), and mean flow velocities, were measured from the bilateral MCAs, BA, and other sites.
 All sonographic measurements of BA were performed via a transforaminal window with an insonation depth of 80–100 mm in the lying position.
 PI was calculated according to the Gosling formula [(PSV – PDV) / {(PSV + 2PDV) / 3}] as described in previous studies [19, 23].
 All the results from TCD ultrasonography were interpreted by certified neurologists.

 Statistical analysis